chanlee514/PredictionIO/PMC.md

   Maven artifacts are built from the release candidate artifacts above, and are provided as convenience for testing with engine templates.
 The Maven artifacts are provided at the Maven staging repo here: https://repository.apache.org/content/repositories/orgapachepredictionio-nnnn/

-  All JIRAs completed for this release are tagged with 'FixVersion = 0.10.0'.
+  All JIRAs completed for this release are tagged with 'FixVersion = 0.12.0'.
 You can view them here: https://issues.apache.org/jira/secure/ReleaseNote.jspa?projectId=12320420&version=12337844

   The artifacts have been signed with Key : YOUR_KEY_ID

   Please vote accordingly:

-  [ ] +1, accept RC as the official 0.10.0 release
+  [ ] +1, accept RC as the official 0.13.0 release
-  [ ] -1, do not accept RC as the official 0.10.0 release because...
+  [ ] -1, do not accept RC as the official 0.13.0 release because...
   ```
+17. After the vote has been accepted,